The Ultimate Guide To Planning an Adventure Elopement

 3. Find the right elopement photographer / videographer

 The most important vendor for your elopement / wedding.
 Yup we said it.
 No shame haha.
 Not because we're photographer & videographer.
 Because we are like magicians, we can create unicorn in your photos (or at least, dinosaur!), we can design a trip for you so unreal that it makes you believe in god like Life of Pi and last but not least, we will be the greatest third wheel you've ever had in your lifetime, promised!

 Joke asides, in a more serious note, after everything is said and done, the photographs and film are the only thing remained that will help you relive and cherish your day forever.
 Be it wedding or elopement.

 And secondly, an experienced elopement photographer / videographers who had done a handful of elopements around the world like us can provide you invaluable tips, tricks and hands-on advices based on real world, complex elopement planning experiences.
 We'll take a step further than just capturing your elopement visually but work with you closely from scratch to make the best out of your journey.

 Thirdly, eloping is incredibly intimate and way different than wedding, you will need someone who knows the elopement game which requires a particular skill set.
 Someone who has just the right amount of "intrusiveness sensitivity".
 Someone who makes you feel comfortable and want to spend time with during the trip, someone who knows when to be stealthy like a ninja, back off to give you personal room to diving deep into the emotional waves during the most intimate moments while still be able to capture them.
-But at the same time knows when to give you a little external push and pep talk (without going off limit and be annoying) to get the best results.
+But at the same time knows when to give you a little external push and pep talk (without crossing your personal boundaries and be annoying) to get the best results.